British woman wins right to sterilization after exposing double standards in UK health service

 Spasova raised the complaint after she was denied a request for sterilization funding from the Buckinghamshire, Oxfordshire and Berkshire West Integrated Care Board (ICB), which covers an area of southern England.

-“I have been enquiring about sterilization for 10 years and was just passed back and forth between services,” Spasova said.
+“I have been enquiring about sterilization for 10 years and was just passed back and forth between services,” she said.

 “Then the ICB turned down my request for funding.”